 The publisher will supply a copy of their vendor daemon and instructions for installing it.
-Additionally, either the publisher provides the license server manager (1madmin or 1mgrd), or you can download a copy from the Flexera Software website.
-It is recommended that you install the latest version of the license server manager.
+The publisher also provides the license server manager (lmadmin or lmgrd).

 3. Obtain details of the license server machine(s) and send them to the publisher.